Making Sense of NVQ Assessor Job Vacancies

 Do I have the relevant experience?

-Different employers will have different requirements when it comes to the criteria they want their applicants to meet to show they have occupational competence.
+Different employers will have different requirements when it comes to the criteria.
+They want their applicants to show they have occupational competence.
 This will usually be specified by the number of years someone has had in a role or the level of NVQ training an applicant has undertaken in the industry.

 Have I got the relevant qualification(s)?

 When you’re not seeing the expected job title in your searches, you may start to wonder exactly what roles you are and aren’t qualified for.
 That’s when you need to start looking at the qualifications section of the NVQ Assessor job vacancies or IQA vacancies posts.

 Depending on which course you have taken, you will be qualified to:

 - Or assess in classroom and workplace settings (CAVA);

 - Conduct quality assurance on assessment and assessment decisions only (Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice)